 For the connections without G-vTAPs there is no targets that are automatically selected.
-You can use Tunnel as a Source in the monitoring session to accept a tunnel from anywhere.
+You can use Customer Orchestrated Source in the monitoring session to accept a tunnel from anywhere.

 You can have multiple monitoring sessions per monitoring domain.

 You can create multiple monitoring sessions within a monitoring domain.